dotnet/csharpstandard/standard/statements.md

 using (ResourceType resource = «expression» ) «statement»
 ```

 corresponds to one of three possible expansions.
-When `ResourceType` is a non-nullable value type or a type parameter with the value type constraint ([§15.2.5](classes.md#1525-type-parameter-constraints)), the expansion is semantically equivalent to
+For class and non-ref struct resources, when `ResourceType` is a non-nullable value type or a type parameter with the value type constraint ([§15.2.5](classes.md#1525-type-parameter-constraints)), the expansion is semantically equivalent to

 ```csharp
 {